xQsme/qmk_firmware/keyboards/solartempest/9e/readme.md

 # Custom Features:

--   9 remappable rotary encoder controlling a variety of different things!
+-   9 remappable rotary encoder controling a variety of different things!
 -   RGB underglow support and remapped to physical locations.
--   When turning the 3 large rotary encoders the RGB LEDs underneath animate.
 -   Adds custom layer lighting with custom gradients for each and static colours for the switches.
 -   Adds white caps lock, scroll lock, and num lock key indicators on the top row.
 -   VIA support included by default.